Clayton railway station, Melbourne: Level crossing removal

 Dubbed "sky rail" by opponents and some media outlets, the plans for an elevated railway spurred significant local opposition due to concerns over visual and noise impacts.
-The project became a political issue in the 2018 state election.
+The project was a political issue in the 2018 state election.

-In April 2018, the new, elevated Clayton station was opened, along with the four other elevated stations on the Caulfield to Dandenong line.
-The removals created a large new section of open parkland, dubbed a "linear park".
-This included 22.5 ha of new open space, sports courts, playgrounds, new walking and cycling trails, and expanded station forecourts.
+In April 2018, the elevated Clayton station was opened, along with the four other elevated stations on the Caulfield to Dandenong line.
+The level crossing removals created a 22.5 ha new section of open parkland, dubbed a "linear park", that created open space, sports courts, playgrounds, walking and cycling trails, and expanded station forecourts.
 As part of the project, the Djerring Trail was created, a 17 km shared-use path along the rail corridor, which runs through the Clayton station precinct.
 In the year after the elevated rail opened in 2018, the media reported that many residents, including some who were opposed to the project, were happy with the outcome and utilised the new open space.